What Is The Slow Carb Diet?

 Examples Include: Lentils / Pinto Beans / Red Beans / Black Beans / Snap Peas /

-Vegetables should be what you’re eating most of during the Slow Carb Diet.
-Eat lots of veggies – as much as you want in fact!
-The greener, the better!
+Vegetables should be what you’re eating most of – eat much as you want!

 Examples Include: Broccoli / Green Beans / Peas / Asparagus / Spinach / Cauliflower /

 Other Stuff That’s OK on SCD